 - Huey says this, word for word, when he learned that Coldman was going to launch a live nuke from Peace Walker as the final part of its test.

-- How could we forget Otacon in Metal Gear Solid?
-He helped build Metal Gear REX without any idea that it was gonna be used for nuclear assaults.
+- Otacon in Metal Gear Solid helped build Metal Gear REX without any idea that it was gonna be used for nuclear assaults.

 - Also, in Metal Gear Solid 2, President James Johnson defected from the Patriots to Solidus's Sons of Liberty group and hijack Arsenal Gear.
 However, whereas he himself wanted to use it as a bargaining chip to be put in the inner circle of the Patriots, Solidus himself desired to use it to actually destroy the Patriots.
 When Johnson discovered this, he was implied to have refused to cooperate any further, only for it to be too late.

 - In the Ork campaign of Warhammer 40,000: Dawn of War II: Retribution, Mister Nailbrain says it if attacked in close combat.